 Instructions

-- Bake at 350 degrees Fahrenheit for 30 minutes or until the muffins look golden and a toothpick inserted into the middle comes out clean.
+- Bake for 25 minutes or until a toothpick inserted into the middle of a muffin comes out looking clean.

 Notes

-- Store these corn flour muffins in an airtight container for up to three days or freeze them for up to six months.
+- Store these muffins in an airtight container in the fridge for up to five days or in the freezer for up to three months.

 Nutrition

-- These gluten-free applesauce muffins are perfect for a make-ahead breakfast or snack.
+- These vegan applesauce muffins are perfect for a make-ahead breakfast or snack.

 - Or try these hearty chocolate buckwheat muffins.
 They’re made with nutritious, gluten-free ingredients but taste like a treat.